asanwari/SNLP19/project/README.txt

 1. Download the neccessary data for feature extraction python download_data.py

-2. Run the code to train on train, and give train, dev accuracy and test predictions as test_predictions.txt python main.py
+2. Run the code to train on train, and give train, dev accuracy and test predictions as test_predictions.tsv python main.py